 There are two types of carbohydrates: simple and complex.
+Within each of those categories there are two categories, either refined or whole food.
 Many people are not sure if they are eating the right type of carbs.
 Simple carbohydrates are the sugars that are sweet to the taste buds.
 Complex carbohydrates are the starches.
 Within these two categories there are both refined and naturally occurring versions.

 Until the 1960s, many nutritionists were teaching that refined carbohydrates were equal to the nutritive value of natural carbohydrates.
 That idea has since been proven wrong.
 When whole wheat is refined to enriched white flour, about twenty-four nutrients are lost with only four being added back.
 This staple of Western civilization thus is robbed of many valuable nutrients including magnesium, vitamin E, and chromium.
 A lifetime of consuming these nutritionally depleted refined carbohydrates may be responsible for considerable disease in Western society.
 Find out if you are deficient in magnesium.

 Under the auspices of the Senate Select Subcommittee on Nutrition and Human Needs, a gathering of prestigious scientists recommended that we lower our intake of refined carbohydrates and increase our intake of complex and naturally occurring carbohydrates.

 The health benefits of these foods are amazing.
 A person consuming a diet high in these naturally occurring carbohydrate foods will be much less likely to suffer from heart disease, obesity, diabetes, hypertension, gastrointestinal problems (like hemorrhoids, constipation, and cancer), hypoglycemia, dental caries, and radical swings in emotional and physical energy levels.

 | ||Types of Carbohydrates|

 some vegetables, molasses

 |Whole grains, legumes, nuts, |